episodic/episodic-platform-java/README.md

-Java client library for Episodic's Platform REST API (http://app.episodic.com/help/server_api)
+Java client library for Episodic's Platform REST API
 ===============

+For more information about Episodic's Platform API see [http://app.episodic.com/help/server_api](http://app.episodic.com/help/server_api)

 Getting Started
 ---------------------------

 ### Downloading A Release Package

-The recommended way to get the Episodic Platform SDK for Java is to download the latest release zip from [http://github.com/jfs/mechjack/downloads](http://github.com/jfs/mechjack/downloads).
+The recommended way to get the Episodic Platform SDK for Java is to download the latest release zip from [http://github.com/episodic/episodic-platform-java/downloads](http://github.com/episodic/episodic-platform-java/downloads).
 Unpack this zip somewhere, grab the episodic-platform-sdk-[VERSION].jar and add it to your project.

 ### Including The Required Jar Files